box1273002/Entrepreneurship/Business_Plan.md

 ### Scenario 4 - “Premium Use”:

 - **Unhappy User -** User notices that their credits are lost very easily on weekends and at night.
-(MODIFY THIS TO SAY THAT THE USER IS NOT UNHAPPY BUT STILL WANTS TO TAKE THEIR PRODUCTIVITY FURTHER)
 - **User wants to Relax -** User wants their weekends and their nights to be less productive so that they can relax.
-(GIVE AS EXAMPLE TO PREVIOUS POINT)
 - **Account Creation -** However, the reductive apps they want to use at these times sometimes get blocked due to excessive use.
 - **Changing Credit Settings based on Date and Time -** The user wants to be able to adjust this without having to change their credit settings recurringly.
 - **FOCO Premium -** User installs premium version of the app.
-(BUYS NOT INSTALLS)
 - **Calendar and Time Settings -** User now has a calendar and time setting.
 - **Adjusting the Date and Time Settings -** User adjusts the setting so they do not lose credits on the weekends or at night, when they are using reductive apps.
 - **Happy User -** User is now happy because they are not blocked for using reductive apps when they are relaxing.